 Pittsburgh Distracted Driving Accident Attorney

-Distracted Driver Accidents Have Been On the Rise
+Distracted Driver Accidents On the Rise in Pittsburgh, PA

 However, it is not only teenagers who are at fault.
-Car and Driver shows that while perhaps not quite as careless as teenagers and young adults, older age groups still account for great number of fatalities on roadways that result from texting and driving.
+Car and Driver Magazine show that while perhaps not quite as careless as teenagers and young adults, older age groups still account for a great number of fatalities on roadways that result from texting and driving.

 Although phone calls, and texting especially, are the root of most distracted driving accidents, there are other negligent behaviors drivers engage in that are dangerous for everyone on the road around them.
 Some of those negligent behaviors include: